Teaching Cooking & Kitchen Safety: Special Education Lesson

 Why Focus On These Skills

-Safety is top of mind for all families and while they want their student to be safe, they also likely want them to be independent in getting a drink of water or preparing a simple meal or snack.
+Safety is top of mind for all families, and while they want their students to be safe, they also likely want them to be independent in getting a drink of water or preparing a simple meal or snack.
 Students don’t need to be capable of staying home by themselves to learn kitchen safety.
 They can learn how to safely handle themselves in the kitchen regardless of their level of independence in meal preparation.

 When To Teach

-If possible, try to pair this lesson with advocacy or problem solving in the event that the student DOES encounter an issue.
+If possible, try to pair this lesson with advocacy or problem-solving in the event that the student does encounter an issue.
 Try to teach kitchen safety BEFORE lessons on preparing a meal so the basics are already addressed.

 Students will identify sharp edges and how to be safe when using them.